 - For a fall lasagna, take a note from this Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash and try diced butternut squash.

 - Oven Ready (No Boil) Lasagna Noodles.
-Since lasagna already calls for a number of steps, I prefer to go the easy route and use oven-ready (no boil) noodles.
+Since lasagna already calls for a number of steps, I prefer to go the easy route and use oven-ready, no-boil lasagna noodles.
 You can add them right to the vegetarian lasagna, without the fuss of boiling, draining, and drying them first.
 I use whole wheat noodles for an extra fiber boost.

 - Vegetables.
-Sweet potato, bell peppers, red onion, and zucchini make up our nutritious garden of fresh veggies.
+For this vegetable lasagna, zucchini, sweet potato, bell peppers, red onion, and zucchini make up our nutritious garden of fresh veggies.
 They give the lasagna substance and delicious fresh flavor.

 - Dried Basil.
-Adds Italian flavor to the vegetable mixture.
+Adds wonderful flavor to this Italian vegetarian lasagna recipe.

 - Balsamic Vinegar.
 Brings a deep, simmered-all-day flavor to the sauce.
 Don’t skip it.
 It makes the sauce pop.